Welcome to the OCHS Manuscript Database Project

-Until now, manuscript collections have not been easily accessible to scholars of South Asia and are little known to the general public.
+Until now, manuscript collections and primary sources to religion in South Asia have not been easily accessible to scholars and students and are little known to the general public.
 With our OCHS Manuscript Database Project, we wish to contribute to a new development in Digital Humanities and Hindu Studies with an open-access database, providing a new user interface for browsing and interacting with primary research materials as well as transliterations and translations in different languages.
-These are doctrinal, exegetical and ritual works produced by the many religious traditions of South Asia with a focus on Śākta traditions and Bengali Vaiṣṇavism in the modern period.
+These are works produced by various religious traditions of South Asia and covering a wide range of subjects and genres, but with a current focus on Śākta and tantric traditions and Vaiṣṇavism in the modern period.

-This database will in time comprise more than 26 thousand works in Sanskrit, Newari, Tibetan and other ancient and medieval South Asian languages, produced within a time-span of a 1,000 years.
-They are written in a large variety of scripts and on different writing materials, such as paper, palm leaf and birch bark.
+This database will in time comprise many thousand primary sources in Sanskrit, Newari, Bengali, Tamil, Tibetan and other classical and medieval South Asian languages, produced within a time-span of one and a half millennium.
+They are written in a large variety of scripts and on many different writing materials, such as paper, palm leaf, and birch bark.

 Features